Extra pay run at year end (Week 53)

 Process your extra pay run

-In line with HMRC requirements, the extra period uses week 1 / month 1 free pay allowance.
+In line with HMRC requirements, the extra period uses a week 1 / month 1 free pay allowance.
 This ignores previous pay and tax and calculates on a non-cumulative basis.

 The tax calculation doesn't include the employee year-to-date figures.